Bhanususarla/Path-Planning/README.md

 - I was able to drive the car in the simulator for 34.67 miles without any incident.

+## Screenshots of the car driving in the simulator
 ![best_without_incident](https://user-images.githubusercontent.com/25946127/35612461-b39ecb70-061d-11e8-9e02-963730b855b8.jpg)
 ![best_without_incident_2](https://user-images.githubusercontent.com/25946127/35612462-b3c69b3c-061d-11e8-9800-7ae887b88f8b.jpg)

 - During this drive, the car
 i. did not exceed the max speed of 50mph.